gbxyz/rdapper/README.md

 will guess the type by pattern matching the value of `OBJECT` but you can override this by explicitly setting the `--type` argument to one of : `ip`, `autnum`, `domain` or `url`.

+    If `--type=url` is used, `rdapper` will directly fetch the specified URL and attempt to process it as an RDAP response.

 - `--help` - display help message.
 - `--debug` - enable [Net::RDAP](https://metacpan.org/pod/Net::RDAP) debug mode.
+- `--short` - omit remarks, notices, and links.
+- `--expand` - attempt to "expand" truncated entity objects.

 # DEPENDENCIES